Stoxum/casinocoin-dev-portal/content/tutorial-multisign.md

 Make sure that the [Transaction Result](reference-transaction-format.html#transaction-results) is [**tesSUCCESS**](reference-transaction-format.html#tes-success).
 Otherwise, the transaction failed.
 If you have a problem in stand-alone mode or a non-production network, check that [multi-sign is enabled](#availability-of-multi-signing).

-**Note:** The more members in the SignerList, the more CSC your address must have for purposes of the [owner reserve](concept-reserves.html#owner-reserves).
-If your address does not have enough CSC, the transaction fails with [tecINSUFFICIENT_RESERVE](reference-transaction-format.html#tec-codes).
+**Note:** The more members in the SignerList, the more STM your address must have for purposes of the [owner reserve](concept-reserves.html#owner-reserves).
+If your address does not have enough STM, the transaction fails with [tecINSUFFICIENT_RESERVE](reference-transaction-format.html#tec-codes).
 See also: [SignerLists and Reserves](reference-ledger-format.html#signerlists-and-reserves).

 ### 4. Close the ledger

 On the live network, you can wait 4-7 seconds for the ledger to close automatically.

-If you're running `casinocoind` in stand-alone mode, use the [`ledger_accept` command](reference-casinocoind.html#ledger-accept) to manually close the ledger:
+If you're running `stoxumd` in stand-alone mode, use the [`ledger_accept` command](reference-stoxumd.html#ledger-accept) to manually close the ledger:

-    $ casinocoind ledger_accept
+    $ stoxumd ledger_accept
-    Loading: "/home/mduo13/.config/casinocoin/casinocoind.cfg"
+    Loading: "/home/mduo13/.config/stoxum/stoxumnd.cfg"
     Connecting to 127.0.0.1:5005
     {
        "result" : {